France holds parliamentary election in vital test for Macron

 But the latest opinion polls suggest Macron and his allies may have trouble winning over half of the parliamentary seats.
 A government with a large, but not absolute majority would still be able to rule, but only by bargaining with legislators.

-The leftists’ platform includes a significant minimum wage increase, lowering the retirement age to 60 and locking in energy prices.

-Though Mélenchon’s coalition could win more than 200 seats, current projections give the left little chance of winning a majority.
+Though Mélenchon’s coalition could win more than 200 seats, current projections give the left little chance of winning a majority in the National Assembly.
 Macron and his allies are expected to win between 260 and 320 seats, according to the latest polls.

+Outside a voting station in a working-class district of Paris, voters debated whether to support Macron’s party for the sake of smooth governance and keeping out extremist views, or to back his opponents to ensure more political perspectives are heard.

+“When you have a parliament that’s not completely in line with the government, that enables more interesting conversations and discussions,” Dominique Debarre, retired scientist, said.
+“But on the other hand, cohabitation is always in some way the sign of a failure.”

 The two-round voting system is complex and not proportionate to the nationwide support for a party.
 Lawmakers are elected by district.

-The parliamentary election is traditionally a difficult race for the French far-right’s candidates, as rivals tend to step aside in the second round to improve the chances of another contender.
+The parliamentary election is traditionally a difficult race for the French far-right’s candidates.
+Rivals from other parties tend to coordinate or step aside to boost chances of the far-right candidates’ opponents in the second round.

-Led by Marine Le Pen, who lost to Macron in the presidential election, the National Rally hopes to do better than five years ago, when it won eight seats.
-With at least 15 seats, the far-right would be allowed to form a parliamentary group and gain greater powers at the assembly.
+The party led by Marine Le Pen, runnerup to Macron in the presidential election, the National Rally hopes to do better than five years ago, when it won eight seats.
+With at least 15 seats, the far right would be allowed to form a parliamentary group and gain greater powers at the assembly.

-Le Pen herself is candidate for reelection in her stronghold of Henin-Beaumont, in northern France.
+Le Pen herself is candidate for reelection in her stronghold of Henin-Beaumont, in northern France, where she cast her ballot with a beaming smile.

-Results may also be impacted by an expected record-low voter turnout.
-Pollsters say less than half of France’s 48.7 million electorate is expected to cast ballots.
+Voters are also casting ballots in France’s overseas territories.
+Final polling stations close at 8 p.m.
+(1800 GMT), with initial polling agency projections soon afterward.

+Jeffrey Schaeffer in Paris, Daniel Cole in Marseille and Alex Turnbull in Le Touquet, France contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.